Best Surge Protector for Gaming PC: Ultimate Guide

 Q: How many joules do I need for a gaming PC?

-A: For a gaming PC and its connected peripherals, we recommend a surge protector with at least 2000 joules.
+A: For a gaming PC and its connected peripherals, a surge protector with at least 2000 joules is recommended.
 For enhanced protection, especially in areas prone to electrical storms, aim for 3000 joules or higher.

 Q: Can a regular power strip protect my gaming PC?